ovh/docs/pages/account/customer/ovhcloud-account-connect-saml-adfs/guide.en-asia.md

 ![OVHcloud connect SSO step 1](images/ovhcloud_user_management_connect_sso_1.png){.thumbnail}

-Fill in the XML metadata of your ADFS.
+Fill in the XML metadata of your AD FS.
 The "Group Attribute Name" is optional in this case.
 Click on `Confirm`{.action}.

 ![OVHcloud connect SSO step 2](images/ovhcloud_user_management_connect_sso_2.png){.thumbnail}

-You should now see your ADFS as identity provider, as well as the default groups.
+You should now see your AD FS as identity provider, as well as the default groups.

 ![OVHcloud connect SSO step 3](images/ovhcloud_user_management_connect_sso_3.png){.thumbnail}